FunnelKit

 https://www.yourwoostore.com/checkout/?add-to-cart=727&quantity=5

 Variable products have different IDs for different variations.
-In order to create a WooCommerce direct checkout URL, you need to find out those IDs first.
+To create a WooCommerce direct checkout URL, you need to find those IDs first.

 Go to Products ⇒ All Products.
 Now, select the variable product from the Filter by product type drop-down and hit the Filter button.